 If you’re looking for atmosphere (and after a few games in the National Stadium you will be), Al Muharraq is your best bet.
 Muharraq (the most successful team in Bahraini history) call this home, and their fans are a passionate lot.
 There’s plenty of parking at the stadium, which is right next to the airport if you’re just stopping by on the way to somewhere else.
 They always have a few snack tables set up outside.

-Unfortunately we’re not quite at the stage that women’s football doesn’t need its own category here as it’s quite divorced from the men’s leagues.
-It’s growing fast, but the Women’s League still comes under the umbrella of the Youth Development League at the moment (I’ve heard whispers that this might be changing).
-Most matches take place on the pitches outside the National Stadium and there’s a really supportive community growing up around them.
-You can find match listings here.
+Despite a lot of growth recently, the Women’s League seems to have stalled in 2022/23, with confusion abound about why.
+Last I saw it still came under the umbrella of the Youth Development League (I’ve heard whispers that this might be changing).
+Most matches took place on the pitches on the National Stadium complex and there was a really supportive community growing up around them.

 I’m Ravens FC all the way. #tealarmy